Principal Investigator Resources

 IISG provides funding to researchers in Illinois and Indiana who are working on issues of importance to the southern Lake Michigan region.
 If you would like to receive emails related to funding competitions, including when they are open, please subscribe to our mailing list.

-- Each IISG-funded project must generate a final report.
-Submit your final report within 30 days of the end date of the project.
-Download a Final Report template.
+- Each IISG-funded project must generate final technical and financial reports.
+Submit your final reports within 30 days of the end date of the project.
+The final financial reports should demonstrate how you met cost-share (match) requirements.
+Download a Final Technical Report template.

 - Multi-year projects must submit an annual report for each year of funding (including no-cost extension years).
 These are due on January 31 regardless of when the project started.
 Download a Annual Report template.